AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-workflow.md

 # Applying Workflows to Assets {#applying-workflows-to-assets}

 Applying workflows to digital assets is the same as for website pages.
-For a complete guide on how to create and use workflows in AEM, see [Starting Workflows](/help/sites-authoring/workflows-participating.md).

 Use workflows in digital assets to activate the asset or create watermarks.
 Many of the workflows for assets are automatically turned on.
 For example, the workflow that automatically creates a rendition after an image is edited is automatically turned on.

-If a workflow available in Classic UI is not available in Touch-enabled UI, like Request to Activate and Request to Deactivate, see [Make workflow models available in Touch UI](/help/sites-developing/workflows-models.md#classic2touchui).

 ## Applying a workflow to an AEM asset {#applying-a-workflow-to-an-aem-asset}

-For details of applying a workflow to an AEM asset, see [Starting a Workflow on an Asset](/help/assets/managing-assets-touch-ui.md#starting-a-workflow-on-an-asset).
+For details of applying a workflow to an AEM asset, see [Starting a Workflow on an Asset](/help/assets/manage-digital-assets.md#starting-a-workflow-on-an-asset).

 ## Applying a workflow to multiple assets {#applying-a-workflow-to-multiple-assets}